radar/by_star/README.md

 ### Kernel Extensions

-Lastly, ByStar extends the kernel `Date`, `Time`, and `DateTime` objects with the following instance methods, which mirror the ActiveSupport methods `beginning_of_day`, `end_of_week`, etc:
+ByStar extends the kernel `Date`, `Time`, and `DateTime` objects with the following instance methods, which mirror the ActiveSupport methods `beginning_of_day`, `end_of_week`, etc:

 * `beginning_of_weekend`